-You must be able to understand the flow of traffic, the behavior of other road users, and how to be predictable.
-To do this, be familiar with hand signals, road signage, and the rules of the road.
+You must be able to understand traffic flow, other road users’ behavior, and how to be predictable.
+To do this, be familiar with cycling hand signals, road signage, and the rules of the road.

 Every cyclist is guilty of forgetting to apply sunscreen at one time or another.
-This can result in severe burning in the short term and long term skin damage, if you make a habit of it.
+Doin so can result in severe burning in the short term and long-term skin damage if you habitually do it.

-Remember that sun damage occurs through clouds and it is a cumulative process.
-Make it part of your pre-ride preparation to apply sunscreen, or keep a little bottle in your saddlebag.
+Remember that sun damage occurs through clouds, and it is a cumulative process.
+So make it part of your pre-ride preparation to apply sunscreen, or keep a little bottle in your saddlebag.

-Wind resistance is very difficult to cycle against.
+Wind resistance makes cycling substantially harder.
 Cycling against the wind (headwind) can severely limit your speed and drain your energy quickly.
-Heavy wind (especially crosswinds) can be dangerous because it can blow you into traffic or blow debris into you or your path.
+Heavy wind (especially crosswinds) can be dangerous because it can blow you into traffic or blow debris into your path.

 Always take extra precautions in the wind, giving yourself more space and time to maneuver than usual, and expect potential incidents like branches falling from trees.

-If you fail to unclip from a pedal before you come to stop you will be embarrassed and could suffer a painful impact.
+If you fail to unclip from a pedal before you come to a stop, you will be embarrassed and could suffer a painful fall.

-There is definitely a lot to learn when you first begin cycling.
-Choosing certain things to work on for each ride will help you improve without getting overwhelmed.
+There is a lot to learn when you first begin cycling.
+So choose one or two things to work on for each ride to avoid overwhelming yourself.
 The important thing is to get out there regularly, have fun, and you will soon have the confidence and technical ability to ride in any situation.